 Later conquered by David, Beit Shean was an important regional administrative center during the reign of Solomon.

-Following Alexander the Great’s conquest of the region, Beit Shean became a Hellenistic city and was renamed alternately: Scythopolis, the city of the Scythians or Nysa, after the wine god Dionysus’ nurse, who was reputed to have been buried there.
+Following Alexander the Great’s conquest of the region, Beit Shean became a Hellenistic city and was renamed alternately as Scythopolis, the city of the Scythians or Nysa, after the wine god Dionysus’ nurse who was reputed to have been buried there.

-Late in the 1st century Beit Shean became a flourishing Roman city with a mixed population of Jews, pagans, Samaritans and later Christians as well.
-The only city of the Decapolis (a regional league of 10 Roman cities) located in Israel, Beit Shean went on to be a provincial capital in Roman Palestine in the 4th century C.E.
+Late in the 1st century, Beit Shean became a flourishing Roman city with a mixed population of Jews, pagans, Samaritans and later Christians as well.
+The only city of the Decapolis (a regional league of ten Roman cities) located in Israel, Beit Shean went on to become a provincial capital in Roman Palestine in the 4th century C.E.
 The city continued to flourish in the Byzantine period, when its population may have reached as many as 40,000.
 Beit Shean was destroyed by an earthquake in 749 C.E. and would remain a relatively small rural town for the next 1,200 years.

 Touring the Bet Shean Ruins